MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/device-report.md

 ---
-title: "Device Report in Skype for Business Server 2015" ms.author: jambirk
+title: "Device Report in Skype for Business Server" ms.author: jambirk
 author: jambirk
 manager: serdars
-ms.date: 3/28/2016
 ms.audience: ITPro
 ms.topic: article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.assetid: f42e4d60-699b-4870-8bb5-13b51bb6eb2b
-description: "Summary: Learn about the Device Report in Skype for Business Server 2015."
+description: "Summary: Learn about the Device Report in Skype for Business Server."
 ---

-# Device Report in Skype for Business Server 2015
+# Device Report in Skype for Business Server

-**Summary:** Learn about the Device Report in Skype for Business Server 2015.
+**Summary:** Learn about the Device Report in Skype for Business Server.

 The Device Report might be better titled the Microphone and Speakers Report; that's because the Device Report retrieves call-related metrics (such as poor call percentage, echo, and voice switch time) grouped by the microphones and speakers used in the call.
-If you are interested in IP phones (also commonly referred to as "devices"), use the [IP Phone Inventory Report in Skype for Business Server 2015](ip-phone-inventory-report.md) instead.
+If you are interested in IP phones (also commonly referred to as "devices"), use the [IP Phone Inventory Report in Skype for Business Server](ip-phone-inventory-report.md) instead.

 The Device Report is extremely useful for administrators in determining if a specific type of device is experiencing high volumes of poor quality calls than others.
 In turn, this could influence any decisions you must make when it comes time to buy new devices or to replace existing devices.